korjavin/wcTestApp/README.md

 ### HTTPS Setup

 For production use, HTTPS is recommended and may be required by some wallets.
-To enable HTTPS:
+There are two options for enabling HTTPS:

+#### Option 1: Self-signed certificates (for testing only)

-1. Generate self-signed certificates (for testing):
+1. Generate self-signed certificates:

 ```bash
 ./scripts/generate-certs.sh